Yobuligo/core.typescript/README.md

 const value = getValue() ?? error("Message");
 ```

 Throws an error and returns never.
-With parameter {@link error} an alternative exception type can be passed in.
+With parameter *error* an alternative exception type can be passed in.

 The function is useful to connect throwing an exception with the nullish coalescing operator, as throw new cannot be used with ??.
 ```